Regularized Integrals on Riemann Surfaces and Modular Forms: Application: regularized integrals and modular forms

 Consider first the Feynman graph integral associated to $\Gamma_{1}$.
 We fix the labeling of vertices to be the one indicated in Fig. \ref{fig:Feynmangraph3}.
 The function $\Phi_{\Gamma_1}(z_1,z_2,z_3,z_4;\tau)$ associated to this labeled graph is

-It is invariant under the action of $S_3$ which permutes the vertices labeled by $1,2,3$.
-Among the $4!=24$ ordered $A$-cycles integrals it suffices to consider the following $3$ ones:

-Their holomorphic limits are quasi-modular forms of mixed weight, with leading weight $12$ according to Theorem \ref{thm-1d}.
-Similar to the discussions in Example \ref{exmixedweight}, the only possible nontrivial lower weight component is the weight-$10$ component arising from the holomorphic limits of regularized integrals of twice-residues of $\Phi$.
-Indeed, their holomorphic limits are equal and given by (see e.g., \cite[Section 9.3]{Goujard:2016counting}) the following quasi-modular form of pure weight $12$
+It is invariant under the action of $S_4$ which permutes the vertices labeled by $1,2,3,4$.
+Since all these ordered $A$-cycles integrals are equal, according to Theorem \ref{thm-2d} they have pure modular weight $12$.
+Indeed, their holomorphic limits are given by (see e.g., \cite[Section 9.3]{Goujard:2016counting}) the following quasi-modular form of pure weight $12$

 Note that the results in \cite{Goujard:2016counting} are expressed in terms of the basis $G_{2k}=-{B_{2k}\over 4k} E_{2k},k\geq 1$, here we use the $E_{2k}$'s whose normalizations are more convenient in consideration of Lemma \ref{lem-regularity}.
-The average of such quantities is then
+The average of such quantities is thus $\bold{C}$ itself

 Applying Theorem \ref{thm-2d}, we obtain the following result for the regularized integral

 For the regularized Feynman graph integral associated to $\Gamma_{2}$, we fix the labeling of vertices to be the one indicated in Fig. \ref{fig:Feynmangraph3}.
 The associated function $\Phi_{\Gamma_2}(z_1,z_2,z_3,z_4;\tau)$ is